I hold a Ph.D. in clinical psychology from Concordia University, and an M.Sc. in clinical psychology from Queen's University.

 My dissertation research focused on the impact of childhood trauma on the brain in the context of depression.
 I have been working in private practice since 2018.

-As a clinician, I have extensive experiencing working with individuals suffering from mood and anxiety disorders, complex trauma, personality disorders and sexual difficulties.
-In addition, I received specialized training in cognitive behavioural therapy for obsessive compulsive disorder and have worked with individuals dealing with a variety of obsessions and rituals, including those surrounding sexuality, contamination and harm.
-During my doctoral internship, I had the pleasure of receiving intensive training at the Sex and Couple's Therapy unit at the Allan Memorial Institute, and the unique and rewarding experience of working at the Psychosocial Oncology clinic at the Royal Victoria Hospital.
+I have extensive experience working with individuals suffering from mood and anxiety disorders, complex trauma, personality disorders, sexual difficulties and cancer related psychological distress.
+I received specialized training in cognitive behavioral therapy for obsessive compulsive disorder and have worked with individuals dealing with a variety of obsessions and rituals, including those surrounding sexuality, contamination and harm.
+During my doctoral internship, I received intensive training at the Sex and Couple's Therapy unit at the Allan Memorial Institute as well as the Psychosocial Oncology Clinic at the Royal Victoria Hospital.

-My approach to therapy is integrative and tailored to the individual.
-I incorporate elements of cognitive behavioural, emotion focused, existential, psychodynamic and mindfulness based therapies with a focus on therapy process (how the client is feeling in the here and now).
-Above all, I strongly believe in the importance of fostering a warm, empathetic, and open environment where clients can feel heard and understood.
+My therapeutic approach is integrative and tailored to the individual.
+I incorporate elements of psychodynamic, mindfulness, cognitive behavioral, emotion focused and existential therapies with a focus on therapy process (how the client is feeling in the present moment).
+Above all, I believe in creating a warm, empathetic, and open environment where clients can feel heard and understood.